First-of-its-kind flash flood warning system for South Asian countries launched

 The system has been developed by the WMO Commission for Hydrology, jointly with the WMO Commission for Basic Systems and in collaboration with the US National Weather Service, the US Hydrologic Research Centre (HRC).

-It has tested the performance of the system during recent monsoon seasons in the pre-operational mode and the flash flood bulletins were issued to national hydrological and meteorological services in the region for its validation.
+It has tested the performance of the system during recent monsoon seasons in the pre-operational mode and the flash flood bulletins were issued to national hydrological and meteorological services in the region for its validation, said BP Yadav, a senior scientist at the IMD.

-The system has in-depth science, dynamics and diagnostics to provide guidance for the possible occurrences of flash floods at local level.
+The system has in-depth science, dynamics and diagnostics to provide guidance for the possible occurrences of flash floods at the local level, Yadav added.